Greetings from Imrie House: Reception

 Greetings from Imrie House received mixed to positive reviews.
 Rolling Stones Barry Walters deemed the album and group "Simultaneously retro, current, mainstream-minded and knowing."
 Gary Susman of Entertainment Weekly called it "insanely catchy blend," combining "guitar crunch, pop hooks, and Queen-worthy vocal harmonies."
 John D. Luerssen of AllMusic predicted the band would be considered "disposable," while also attracting "instant acclaim" from other quarters.
 Bill Lamb of About.com stated, "Some tunes are indeed more catchy than others, but when the band really hits its stride on a Ben Romans original like 'Pop Princess', the world is a tuneful, happy place."
 Kaj Roth of Melodic said of the album, "Pop like the one on Greetings from Imrie house will always be timeless."
 Edna Gundersen of USA Today remarked, "this power-pop outfit's squeaky-clean production, catchy melodies and creamy harmonies can be deliciously addictive.
 Click may click with adolescent tastes, but ultimately the soulless grooves will leave musically mature palates craving something with more substance and bite."
+Writing for Today.com, journalist Nekesa Mumbi Moody criticized the album for its lack of distinctiveness, stating the songs "seem designed for teens with high-school crushes and breakups" and "is trip down memory lane that isn't worth taking."

 Spins Jessica Grose found the album "unbelievably derivative and banal," commenting, "The thought of the Click Five catering to legions of swooning tweens may be inevitable considering their tour partners, but you don't have to be part of the Click Five problem.
 You can be part of the solution."
 A reviewer for IGN was explicitly negative, describing the record at times "an aborted fetus" and "nauseatingly acrimonious," while also suggesting readers should instead download music from Leonard Cohen (misattributed as Joel Cohen), A Tribe Called Quest, and Can.
 Many music critics also criticized the group's cover of "Lies".
 Lamb described their cover as "uninspired" and "a glaring miscalculation."
 Heather Phares of AllMusic remarked, "the Click Five's remake of 'Lies' might be louder than the original, but it's not any better."

+In 2015, MTV listed Greetings From Imrie House as one of six albums that "Perfectly Capture the State of Pop in 2005."